coin100-dao/coin100Web3/README.md

    * Use Hardhat's verification plugin or manually verify contracts for transparency.
 2. **Set Up Frontend Interface:**
    * Develop a user-friendly frontend to interact with the COIN100 ecosystem.
+   * Consider using frameworks like React.js along with libraries like Ethers.js or Web3.js.
 3. **Announce Launch:**
-   * Communicate the mainnet deployment to your community through official channels.
+   * Communicate the mainnet deployment to your community through official channels such as your website, social media, and cryptocurrency forums.

----

-## **11\.
-Conclusion**

-Developing **COIN100** involves meticulous planning, secure wallet management, robust smart contract development, and thorough testing.
-By following the above steps, you ensure that your project is built on a solid foundation, offering a secure and efficient investment vehicle for your users.
-Remember to continuously engage with your community, stay updated with best practices, and adapt to the evolving blockchain landscape.

-Feel free to reach out if you need further assistance or detailed guidance on specific aspects of the project.
-Happy building\!
+   *